 necessarily

-must be present, or the
+must be present, or the natural result

 of the combination of elements explicitly disclosed by the prior art” (emphasis added).